nickeubank/mids_coursera/class_5.md

+# Week 5: Towards the practice of data science
+- Theme: Program like a software engineer; think like a data scientist

 ## WEEK ONE

-- Theme: Big Data
+- Theme: Big data
 - Learning objectives
-  - Understand why loops are slow in Python
-  - Be able to recognize vectorized code
-  - Understand what makes big data big
+  - Understand what makes big data big and how to work with it

 ### Big Data